web3privacy/docs/src/content/docs/research/overview.md

 1. The Intersection of Web2, Web3, and Privacy:
  Exploring privacy from cultural practices to technological tools and the dynamics of people in these evolving ecosystems.

-2. Privacy Personas - Diverse Needs and Skillsets Understanding the varying privacy requirements and competencies of individuals navigating the online world, from Web3 environments to broader digital landscapes.
+2. Privacy Personas - Diverse Needs and Skillsets:
+ Understanding the varying privacy requirements and competencies of individuals navigating the online world, from Web3 environments to broader digital landscapes.

 3. Full-Stack Privacy in Everyday Life :
 Envisioning how comprehensive privacy solutions could integrate seamlessly into daily routines for journalists and social movements—not just for hardcore hacktivists, but for the average person.

-4. From Theory to Practical Use
- Mixnet technology, invented by David Chaum 30/40 yrs ago, now has its first practical, user-friendly application (nym.tech). why does it take so long?

-5. Privacy in Ethereum
+4. Privacy in Ethereum
 Ethereum ecosystem lacks detailed & actual report covering all the projects contributing to Ethereum privacy stack.
 This creates missunderstanding & shallow view on the state of privacy in Ethereum - when people can name several hyped projects, but can’t see a bigger “towards the full-stack privacy” picture. [more info/brief](https://docs.web3privacy.info/research/ethereum-privacy-ecosystem/)

-6. Privacy Tech Awards:
+5. Privacy Tech Awards:
 we collected preferences of 100 key players in the space asking 4 questions:
 - What is your favourite pro-privacy project/product of 2024?
 - What was the major news or key event regarding privacy in 2024?